SiebertT/EnterpriseLinux2017/report/Task 00 Server Setup/cheat-sheet Server Setup00.md

 This role has to be downloaded first under the folder /C/Users/Siebert/Documents/elnx-sme-SiebertT/ansible/roles.

 ## Downloading a role
 1. If you're on Windows, Ansible is not supported.
 Through a PowerShell script and a GitHub repository you can still get the role downloaded though.
 2. Otherwise `ansible-galaxy install author.namerole`

 > Protip: if you're doing Ansible, go Linux

+> This role acts as a baseline for RedHat.
+It is here that we make our first preparations for the server and the servers to come.

 [Role download](https://github.com/bertvv/ansible-role-rh-base/releases)